m-dehghani/heliProject/README.md

 ├── docker-compose.yml
 └── Makefile

 I've created an insomnia json file, named "test_api_insomnia.json" that could be imported into Insomnia software for testing the APIs.

-At the end i have to say, because i'm working on 2 other projects at the moment i didn't do any refactoring. some codes need to be moved into their own services